liberolinux/build/README.md

 ## Introduction

-LiberoLinux is designed to give users the freedom to create a tailored Linux distribution.
-Whether you want to build a minimal system, a desktop environment, or a server, LiberoLinux provides the tools to do so with ease.
+Libero GNU/Linux is designed to give users the freedom to create a tailored Linux distribution.
+Whether you want to build a minimal system, a desktop environment, or a server, Libero GNU/Linux provides the tools to do so with ease.

 ## Features